thenetcircle/dino/docs/md/external_events.md

 * actor.displayName: name of the user who banned, or admin if from admin interface,
 * object.id: ID of the user who got banned,
 * object.displayName: base64 encoded username of the user was banned,
+* object.content: base64 encoded "reason" for the ban (optional),
 * object.summary: the ban duration,
 * object.updated: the datetime when the ban will expire (in UTC),
 * target.id: UUID of the room the user was kicked from,